rspamd/rspamd/doc/markdown/architecture/index.md

 These optimizations can filter definite spam more quickly than a generic queue.

-Since rspamd-0.9 there are further optimizations for rules and expressions that are described generally in the [following presentation](http://highsecure.ru/ast-rspamd.pdf).
+Since Rspamd-0.9 there are further optimizations for rules and expressions that are described generally in the [following presentation](http://highsecure.ru/ast-rspamd.pdf).

 ## Actions

 Another important property of metrics is their actions set.
-This set defines recommended actions for a message if it reaches a certain score defined by all rules which have been triggered. rspamd defines the following actions:
+This set defines recommended actions for a message if it reaches a certain score defined by all rules which have been triggered.
+Rspamd defines the following actions:

 - `No action`: a message is likely to be ham;
 - `Greylist`: greylist a message if it is not certainly ham;